 - Plots will be assigned on a first come first serve basis from the waiting list maintained by the Orientation Team.
 The Steering Council will make every effort to reach out and encourage participation in the immediate and surrounding neighborhoods.

 - Each member in good standing is eligible to one vote in the Steering Council election at the Annual Meeting of members and on any other matter presented to the membership by the Steering Council.
 All contract signatories are eligible for voting purposes if they are members in good standing.

 - An Annual Meeting of members for election of Steering Council members/officers shall be held at a date, time, and place designated by the Steering Council, with notice of the meeting provided to all members at least 14 days prior to the meeting.
+Remote access to such meetings should also be provided (e.g., through Zoom).
 The Steering Council may also schedule additional membership meetings with the same notice requirements.
 Each notice of a membership meeting shall state the purpose or purposes for which the meeting is called.
-A quorum for a General Membership meeting shall be defined as at least 20% of the current membership.
+A quorum for a General Membership meeting shall be defined as at least 20% of the current membership in good standing.
 For members unable to attend the meeting, the option of voting by e-mail will be made available with a voting window of one week.
 Members voting by e-mail will be counted in the quorum.
 The Steering Council is also authorized to hold Internet Votes and Surveys, which shall be as binding as General Membership votes provided that a minimum interval of one week is allowed for voting.